wahyudotdev/wahyudotdev/README.md

 # Hi, Folks
-I am Wahyu.
-I've been graduated from Electronic Engineering Diploma Program at Semarang State's Polytechnic since 2021.
-Currently I'am working as Android Developer at [Crocodic](https://crocodic.com).
-I hope you can utilize something from my public repository :)
+Hope you can utilize something from my public repository :)
 #
 ### ⚡️ Tech stack that I'm mostly used
 <br>